Explaining Health Care Reform: Medical Loss Ratio (MLR)

 Fully Credible: Insurers with 75,000 life years or more are considered “fully credible” and are held to the normal MLR standard (80% for the individual and small group market and 85% for the large group market).

 Expatriate Plans: Insurance policies sold to Americans working abroad may have higher administrative expenses than other policies and therefore receive an adjustment (by multiplying the numerator of the MLR by 2.0).
 This means that an expatriate plan with a reported MLR of 40%, for example, would meet the 80% threshold in the small group or individual markets after the adjustment is applied (because 40% * 2 = 80%).

-“Mini-Med” Plans: Insurance plans with annual benefit limits of $250,000 or less – which typically have higher MLRs because medical claims are low relative to administrative costs – will receive temporary MLR adjustments for the years leading up to the opening of insurance exchanges in 2014.
+“Mini-Med” Plans: Insurance plans with annual benefit limits of $250,000 or less – which typically have lower MLRs because medical claims are low relative to administrative costs – will receive temporary MLR adjustments for the years leading up to the opening of insurance exchanges in 2014.
 Mini-Med plans may use a multiplier of 1.75 in 2012, decreasing to 1.5 in the year 2013, and 1.25 in 2014.
 After 2014, these plans will no longer receive an adjustment as annual limits will no longer be allowed in most plans.